Veil-of-Aether/game-core/CONTRIBUTING.md

 ### License

-By contributing to ***The Veil of Aether*'s game core repository**, you agree that your contributions will be licensed under the [GNU General Public License v3.0](LICENSE).
+By contributing to ***The Veil of Aether*'s game core repository**, you agree that your contributions will be licensed under the [GNU General Public License v3.0 or later](LICENSE).